This post may contain affiliate links. Please read our disclosure policy.

 If you try this healthy-ish feel good Christmas Christmas Tree Vegetable Platter recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
 It helps others who are thinking of making the recipe.
 We would love to hear about your experience making it.
 And if you snapped some shots, share it on Instagram so we can repost on Stories!

 This Christmas Tree Platter recipe was originally published on December 23, 2016.
-I’m re-sharing it today with more step-by-step photos.
-Here’s the original photo:
+This post has been updated to include new step-by-step photos and a video tutorial

 Christmas Tree Vegetable Platter